 It’s not clear what the Ancient Incans thought of Alstroemeria flowers because there are minimal references to these blooms.
 While they were sure to run across them during their travels across the cool mountain ranges of Brazil and Chile, they didn’t play a major role in the iconography still available from that area.

 Most of Alstroemeria’s meaning and cultural significance are derived from modern times.
-While these lilies were grown in Europe prior to the Victorian era, they weren’t given a separate meaning from other lilies in the Language of Flowers.
+While these lilies were grown in Europe before the Victorian era, they weren’t given a separate meaning from other lilies in the Language of Flowers.

 For a more general meaning, lilies were considered a symbol of passionate romantic love.
 That included the Alstroemeria, especially in hot pink or deep red.
-This meaning carries on today, with many people sending Alstroemeria as a romantic gesture.
+This meaning continues today, with many people sending Alstroemeria as a romantic gesture.

 White lilies of all kinds are often used to symbolize grief in a tradition dating back to the Victorian era.
-Alstroemeria in other colors largely takes their meaning from the specific color of the blooms.
-With large and upward-pointing flowers contrasted by their twisted downward-facing foliage, Alstroemeria is often assigned a meaning of support and friendship too.
+Alstroemeria in other colors primarily take their meaning from the specific color of the blooms.
+With large and upward-pointing flowers contrasted by their twisted downward-facing foliage, Alstroemeria is often assigned a meaning of support and friendship, too.

 Suitable Gifting Occasions for Alstroemeria Flowers

 Depending on the color, Alstroemeria makes a great addition to a bouquet for romance or a declaration of love.
-For the perfect gift, make sure to select red and other romantic colors, combined with other symbolic flowers like the red rose, to cement your message.
+For the perfect gift, select red and other romantic colors, combined with other symbolic flowers like the red rose, to cement your message.

-If you need to support a friend who is going through a hard time, a flower arrangement in shades of orange and yellow can make a good choice.
-Purple Alstroemeria is a great addition to bouquets for friends that are celebrating a career success or a new source of wealth.
+If you need to support a friend going through a hard time, a flower arrangement in shades of orange and yellow can make a good choice.
+Purple Alstroemeria is a great addition to bouquets for friends who are celebrating a career success or a new source of wealth.